+Group IFRS performance
-29% ARO Group revenue contribution

-Being a truly Pan-African bank is vital to achieving our growth and scale ambitions.
-We see highgrowth markets in Africa as an opportunity to grow boldly.
-This will reinforce our market-leading growth prospects and diversify revenue streams, while reducing market-specific risk and further improving Group efficiencies.
+What we have achieved Our strategic outlook 1 29% ARO Group revenue contribution (2022: 25%) Being a truly Pan-African bank is vital to achieving our growth and scale ambitions.
+We see high- growth markets in Africa as an opportunity to grow boldly.
+This will reinforce our market-leading 30% ARO Group earnings contribution (2022: 13.5%) growth prospects and diversify revenue streams, while reducing market-specific risk and further improving Group efficiencies.
 Broadening our geographic franchise also directly aligns with our purpose, by supporting socioeconomic development and climate action in the region.

-We are pursuing growth in existing markets by harnessing our brand and partnerships, as well as by close collaboration within our ecosystem.
+52.1% Cost-to-income ratio, aligned to our medium term target of low 50's (2022: 51.0%) We are pursuing growth in existing markets by harnessing our brand and partnerships, as well as b close collaboration within our ecosystem.
 We are also expanding into attractive new markets.
-Our international corridors will continue to provide a gateway for expansion into Africa.
+Our Ø Acquisition of HSBC Mauritius' Wealth, Personal Banking and Business Banking businesses international corridors will continue to provide a gateway for expansion into Africa.
 This remains a key competitive advantage for the Group.

-South Africa remains a strong platform from which we will achieve geographic diversification.
+R C C C Approval of a wholly foreign-owned enterprise (WFOE) permit to provide general advisory services to clients based in China South Africa remains a strong platform from which we will achieve geographic diversification.
 We are committed to excelling in client centricity and will continue to focus on specific segment opportunities.
 This will include an increased focus on entry-level banking and bancassurance while continuing to leverage our strong position in home loans and vehicle finance.